 Western Caribbean - These cruise itineraries are fantastic for first-time cruises (and we think for any cruiser!).
 Usually offering a mix of Central American and island ports, like Jamaica, Grand Cayman, Cozumel and Mexico, Western Caribbean cruises are a combination of culture and history, as well as beach and water activities.
-There are a range of short 4 night escapes and longer 7 night cruises available.
+There are a range of short 4 night escapes and longer 7 night cruises as well as a variety of cruise liners available.

 Eastern Caribbean - As the sister itinerary to the Western Caribbean, many cruise ships alternate between the two, offering you a chance to do both, back-to-back.
 On an Eastern Caribbean cruise, call into ports such as Puerto Rico, St. Thomas and St. Maarten, while enjoying some shopping, beach basking, rainforest exploration and other beach- and water-based activities.

 Southern Caribbean - For a more exotic island experience, look to a Southern Caribbean cruise that covers the islands east and south of St. Maarten.
 These islands are less well known and well cruises, and still have a strong colonial heritage.
 You'll come across unspoiled beaches, spice plantations, romantic settings and much more.

 Check out our latest Caribbean cruise deals, or contact a cruising specialist for more details.

 Cruises operate in the Caribbean all year round.
 However many ships cruise here in the northern winter and then cross the Atlantic to cruise in Europe during the northern summer.

 Most cruises depart from American cities including Miami, Ft Lauderdale, New Orleans, Galvaston and more.
 San Juan in Puerto Rico is also a major departure port.